Veritas completes purchase of Thomson health unit

-(Reuters) - Private equity firm Veritas Capital has completed its acquisition of the healthcare unit of Thomson Reuters Corp (TRI.TO) (TRI.N), and rebranded the business as Truven Health Analytics.
+June 6 (Reuters) - Private equity firm Veritas Capital has completed its acquisition of the healthcare unit of Thomson Reuters Corp , and rebranded the business as Truven Health Analytics.

 Thomson Reuters said in April it was selling its healthcare business - which provides data, analytics and other services to customers such as hospitals, health plans and pharmaceutical companies - for $1.25 billion in cash.

-Truven will compete with rivals such as the Optum data and analytics division of health insurer UnitedHealth Group Inc (UNH.N), Verisk Analytics Inc (VRSK.O), and Wolters Kluwer (WLSNc.AS).
+Truven will compete with rivals such as the Optum data and analytics division of health insurer UnitedHealth Group Inc , Verisk Analytics Inc, and Wolters Kluwer .

 As it strikes out as a newly independent company, Truven will seek to expand its customer base and sell more of its services to existing clients, develop new products, and broaden its sources of data, said Chief Executive Officer Mike Boswood.